5 Best Curling Irons for Long Hair in 2018 – Reviews, Comparison & Guide

-What Type of Curling Iron Is Best for Long Hair?
+What Type of Iron Is Best for Long Hair?

-All curling irons work by heating your hair, but they’re not all equal.
-When it comes to selecting a curling iron for long hair, there are certain features that matter more.
+All irons work by heating your hair, but they’re not all equal.
+When it comes to selecting the best curling iron for long hair, there are certain features that matter more.

 1. Barrel Size

-Curling irons with metal plates heat unevenly and can fry your hair before you realize it’s happening.
-Ceramic curling irons heat more evenly and are easier to control.
-If your long hair is dry, a titanium curling iron can help it retain needed moisture.
+Irons with metal plates heat unevenly and can fry your hair before you realize it’s happening.
+Ceramic barrels heat more evenly and are easier to control.
+If your long hair is dry, a titanium barrel iron can help it retain needed moisture.
 Tourmaline irons are known for their ability to make hair shinier and reduce frizz.

 3. Temperature Control

 Long hairstyles often have shorter layers around the face or crown, so you may need more heat to curl some sections than others.
-A curling iron that offers multiple heat settings can help you avoid damage caused by overheating shorter or more vulnerable strands.
+An iron that offers multiple heat settings can help you avoid damage caused by overheating shorter or more vulnerable strands.